shamreena123/todo-app/README.md

                    2)"cd todo-app"
 Step 4:- Run command:- "npm install"
                        "npm run dev"
-                       "npm install react-icons"
+                       "npm install react-icons" on a DIFFERENT terminal.
 Step 5:- The previous command "npm run dev" will provide a localhost number like 5173 or 5174 or 5175 etc..
          Copy that localhost link and paste it in Google Chrome.
+Make sure you dont write anything after "npm run dev" on the same terminal as it will result in failure.
          You will be able to view the application.